MohammadNazeri/my-educations/kafka/README.md

 ```
 ### Main Concept
 * Producer sends events to Topic
 * Cosumer(microservices) subscribe to Topics.
-Each respective consumer gets notified when a new event is added to that topic.
+Each respective consumer gets notified by Kafka when a new event is added to that topic.
 <img src="https://github.com/user-attachments/assets/b2373ea9-71b3-44d2-b28f-77d677c2a95f" style="width: 50%;" />

 ## Functionality of Kafka